Settlement · Glyphosate · NHL Cancer HOT

 The U.S. Environmental Protection Agency (EPA) maintains that glyphosate is "not likely to be carcinogenic to humans" when used as directed.
 The federally approved label for Roundup includes no cancer warning.
 This scientific disagreement between IARC and the EPA is central to both the litigation and the pending Supreme Court case.

 The Roundup settlement covers all subtypes of non-Hodgkin lymphoma (NHL).
 NHL is a cancer that develops in the lymphatic system, specifically in white blood cells called lymphocytes.
-There are more than 60 recognized subtypes of NHL, and they are broadly categorized as aggressive (fast-growing) or indolent (slow-growing).
+There are more than 60 recognized subtypes of NHL, broadly categorized as aggressive (fast-growing) or indolent (slow-growing).
 Your NHL subtype affects which payout tier you fall into.

 Aggressive NHL subtypes include diffuse large B-cell lymphoma (DLBCL), which is the most common form of NHL and accounts for roughly 30% of all NHL diagnoses.
 Other aggressive subtypes include mantle cell lymphoma, Burkitt lymphoma, and peripheral T-cell lymphomas.

-Indolent NHL subtypes include follicular lymphoma, which is the second most common form of NHL, and chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
+Indolent NHL subtypes include follicular lymphoma, the second most common form of NHL, and chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
 Indolent lymphomas grow slowly but can transform into aggressive forms over time.
+The settlement does not cover other types of cancer — only non-Hodgkin lymphoma qualifies.

 This is not the first attempt to resolve Roundup litigation through a class settlement.
 In 2020, Bayer announced a $10.9 billion settlement to resolve approximately 125,000 existing claims.
 That settlement was largely successful for pending cases, but a separate $2 billion fund for future claims was rejected by federal Judge Vince Chhabria in the Northern District of California MDL in 2021.